 Governors and trustees

-Strong governance is key to the success of our schools, to provide strategic leadership, oversight of financial and academic performance and to challenge and support the head teacher and senior leadership team.
+Strong governance is key to the success of our schools, to provide strategic leadership, oversight of financial and academic performance and to challenge and support the senior executive leaders.

 You can download a leaflet about becoming a governor here.

-If you are interested in becoming a governor at one of our schools please read the following and the documents referred to.
+If you are interested in becoming a governor at one of our schools, please read our governor recruitment pack (below).

-The Code of Conduct, referred to in the Requirements sets out the standards of behavior required of governors.
+The Code of Conduct, referred to in the recruitment pack, sets out the standards of behaviour required of governors.

 All governors are required to abide by the declaration of interests policy and to declare any relevant interests that may affect their role.